Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

 ### Tasks immediately before a new release (must run in the following order)

- 1. Sync with NetCDF header file, `netcdf.h`, for defined constants and error codes.
+ 1. Sync with NetCDF4 header file, `netcdf.h`, for defined constants and error codes.
 PnetCDF uses the same constants and error codes as NetCDF.
 See "Conform with netCDF" below.

  2. Set the release version